The SVN commit log messages with source code diffs are viewable as RSS feeds here.

-OPTIM includes a number of methods for locating transition states and characterising the corresponding pathways.
+OPTIM includes a variety of methods for locating transition states and characterising the corresponding pathways.
 OPTIM has analytic first and second derivatives coded for dozens of empirical potentials, and can also treat systems involving periodic boundary conditions and solve general optimization problems, such as least squares fits.
 Visit the OPTIM website for further information.

 Visit the PATHSAMPLE website for further information.